GHShawn/Event-management-system/README.md

 # Event management system
 ## Name: Shunyong Weng
+## Project description:

-Project description: This is a web application project builed using PHP for an event management system.
+This is a web application project builed using PHP for an event management system.

-The goal and the main function of this project is to allow different roles of user login to their account for viewing or changing their event.
+The goal and the main function of this project is to allow different roles of user login to their account for viewing or changing their event or session.

+Each user has their unique interface and permission for the event.

 ## Permission on different roles of user
  - Admin